-This register allows to set the function of the OUT_PROG ECL output on the control connector in the following way:
+This register allows to set the function of the OUT\PROG ECL output on the control connector in the following way:

-Fig. 6.25: Out_Prog Register
+Fig. 6.25: Out\Prog Register

-The OUT_PROG status can be monitored through the relevant bits of the Status Register.
-See § 6.4 for details about DATA READY, FULL, ALM FULL and ERROR.
+The OUT\PROG status corresponds to the correlated bits of the Status Register.
+See § 6.4 for details about DATA\READY, FULL, ALM\FULL and ERROR.